 For fans of David Lynch, the second area of interest that shaped The Escalators music and live show is found in the album title, Wrapped In Plastic, referencing the famous three words used in Lynch’s TV series Twin Peaks.
 The film and TV work of David Lynch, including techniques Lynch uses himself and the resultant atmosphere found in a Lynch movie, have shaped much of this work.
 Rather than lifting tunes or compositions recognizable from Lynch’s work, I have placed this work in the Lynch Creative Universe.
 When listening to the album or city in a concert hall watching the band perform, one might feel a familiar but potentially unnamable feeling.
 It’s the same feeling you feel when watching Twin Peaks or Blue Velvet.

 The Escalators’ distinctive identity is a consequence of crossing once-sacred style boundaries.
 In using samples, a composer can create hybrids that were previously unthinkable.
-This has the capacity to produce new, unique and personalised musical identities.
+This can produce new, unique and personalized musical identities.